rohit0718/tp/docs/UserGuide.md

 #### Deleting a lesson: `delete lesson`

 Deletes a lesson from the ModBook.
-This command can only be executed in the [details view](#details-view).
+You can only execute this command in the [details view](#details-view).

 Format: `delete lesson INDEX`